digitalocean/do-markdownit/README.md

 The `rules` directory contains plugins that add net-new syntax rules to the Markdown-It parser, both inline and block.
-Within this is the `embeds` subdirectory, which contains plugins that add what we call embed extensions to Markdown, such as embedding a Codepen, YouTube video, etc.
+Within this is the `embeds` subdirectory, which contains plugins that add what we call embed extensions to Markdown, such as embedding a CodePen, YouTube video, etc.

 Every plugin that is written should also have tests written for it, ensuring that it functions as expected.
 As well as isolated tests, example usage of the plugin should be added to